Juan Carlos Niebles

 I am originally from Barranquilla (Colombia) where I got my engineering degree in Electronics from Universidad del Norte in 2002.
 I got my PhD from Princeton University in 2011, under the supervision of Fei-Fei Li with whom I also spent some time in Stanford University.
 I am now a faculty member of the Electrical and Electronics Engineering Department at Universidad del Norte since 2011.

 The goal of my research is to enable computers and robots to perceive the visual world by developing novel computer vision algorithms for automatic analysis of images and videos.

 From the scientific point of view, we tackle fundamental open problems in computer vision research related to the visual recognition and understanding of human actions and activities, objects, scene and events.

 From the application perspective, we develop systems that solve practical world problems by introducing cutting-edge computer vision technologies into new application domains.

 I have also worked in other topics related to embedded systems and robotics.

 Victor Escorcia (2014, M.Sc.
 E.E. - Now Ph.D. student at KAUST)

 Fabian Caba (2014, M.Sc.
 E.E. - Now Ph.D. student at KAUST)

 Maria Alejandra Davila (2014, M.Sc.
 E.E.)

-Note to prospective students: I am always looking for highly motivated students, with solid computing and math background to join my research group at the doctorate and post-doctorate levels.
+Note to prospective students: I am always looking for highly motivated students, with solid computing and math background to join my research group at the doctorate level.
 If you are interested, you may contact me with your CV.